mshahzebraza/officeworks/notes/todo/branch.md

 ## Current Task

-- Changed the MWOitemApollo functions to match the MWO CRUD operations
-- First item created in MWO is not shown properly.
-Solve this and check if the issue exists for PO as well
-- the latest addition in MWO itemlist is not populated properly.
-  - It looks like the moduleList passed in the populate function is not updated
+- Add support to summarizer to handle the 'false' as inputs to arrOptions or objOptions
+- Also add support for items in summary

-# Old Description
+## Old Description - Fiverr Gig

 As a team of professional web designer/developer we believe your online presence should be as unique as your business.